 Answer Records include information on commonly encountered problems, helpful information on how to resolve these problems, and any known issues with a product.
-Answer Records are created and maintained daily ensuring users have access to the most up-to-date information on Xilinx products.
+Answer Records are created and maintained daily to provide you with up-to-date information on Xilinx products.
 Answer Records can be found by searching the Answers Database.